 Read section 15.1, "The Firm's Demand for Factors in the Short Run."
-Focus on the section "The Algebra of Profit Maximization" on pages 477-480.
+Focus on the section "The Algebra of Profit Maximization."
 These relations are not new, but they summarize the chapter.
-Know the definitions of complements and substitutes in production on the side of page 481.
+Know the definitions of complements and substitutes in production at the end of section 15.1.

-- Secretaries and voice mail are substitutes, since voice mail replaces the secretary. - Actuaries and laptops are complements, since a laptop makes an actuary more productive and increases the demand for actuaries.
+- !
+Secretaries and voice mail are substitutes, since voice mail replaces the secretary. - !
+Actuaries and laptops are complements, since a laptop makes an actuary more productive and increases the demand for actuaries.